-Cleft lip or palate are the most common of birth defects.
-The Centers for Disease Control and Prevention (CDC) estimates that each year in the United States about 2,650 babies are born with a cleft palate and 4,440 babies are born with a cleft lip with or without a cleft palate.
+Cleft lip with or without cleft palate is among the most common of birth defects.
+The Centers for Disease Control and Prevention (CDC) estimates that in the United States:

 In the earliest days of a baby’s development in the womb, there is normally a split (called a cleft) between the right and left sides of the lip and the roof of the mouth (called the palate).
 Sometime during the 6th to 11th week of pregnancy, this split comes together to form the lips and mouth.
 If the tissue doesn’t join, it can cause a cleft lip or a cleft palate.

 The opening in a cleft lip can be a small slit or a large split that extends from the lip into the nose.
 The cleft can be on one side or both sides of the lip, or in the middle.
 The opening in a cleft palate may affect the front, or back, or both parts of the palate.

 A baby may be born with only a cleft lip or a cleft palate, but some babies are born with both.

 Children with a cleft lip or a cleft palate, depending on the size of the openings, may have problems eating and breathing.
 As they grow older, they may also have speech and language delays.
 Children with cleft lip or palate are also more likely to have ear infections, hearing loss, and problems with their teeth.Back to top

 The most recent research suggests that cleft lip or palate is caused by:

 - Genes.
 A gene defect inherited from one or both parents prevents the lips and mouth from joining during development in the womb.